protolambda/forkdiff/README.md

       - "hello/world/greeter.go"  # list files of which the patches should be included
       - "hello/util/*"  # use file globs to include multiple files
     sub:
-      - title: "fork testing"  # titles are optional
+      - title: ""  # titles are optional
         description: "This fork tests the modifications to `greeter.go`"
         globs:
           - "hello/world/greeter.go"